Crotshot/Random_Generator_App/README.md

 A console application developed for mobile app development 1, made in with intellij using kotlin

-Users create "Items" which are object that have a name and a weigh Items are then added to "Item Lists" for random selection
+Users create "Items" which are object that have a name and a weight Items are then added to "Item Lists" for random selection